 - Queso fresco cheese: Skip the cheese for dairy-free.

-How do you make this grilled steak salad w/ habanero peach vinaigrette? ( + tips)
+How to make this grilled steak salad with habanero peach vinaigrette ( + tips)

 Begin by preparing the marinade for the steak.
 Whisk together the ingredients in a small bowl.